SamuelIrvine/Kinetic-Dispersion-Solver/README.md

 ### Installation
 These commands work for a fresh Ubuntu 18.04 installation.

 The boost-python-numpy module was only merged in Boost version 1.63.0.
-In some older linux variants it may be necessary to manually build this.
+In some older linux distributions it may be necessary to manually build this.

 ```
 sudo apt-get install python-pip jupyter make cmake libboost-all-dev